simon376/SwimCountFinal/README.md

 # SwimCount
-This the final submission made for the elective course App-Programming @ OTH Regensburg This was my first completed app.
+This the final submission made for the elective course App-Programming @ OTH Regensburg.

+This was my first completed app.
 It's purpose is to count swum laps in a charity event.